akuklev/algebraic-theories/star-is-more-than-type.md

 The signature of the typeformer `NatVec` is written as `[Nat] → *`.

 In this work we propose to introduce inductive types indexed over more general entities than inductive types themselves.
 We will call these entities indexes.
-Indexes are inductive types carrying an additional correct by construction structure of a Reedy-category.
+Indexes are inductive types endowed with a (correct by construction) structure of a Reedy-category.
 We built upon an unpublished idea of Conor McBride presented in his Topos Institute Lecture [“Cats and Types: Best Friends?“](https://youtu.be/05IJ3YL8p0s).
 The typeformers satifying signature `I → *` for an index `I` will semantically correspond to type-valued presheaves on `I` as Reedy-category.

 We be able to define various very useful indices:
 - The index CatCarrier so that `[\C : CatCarrier → *] ≡ [\C.Ob : *, \C.Mor : Ob → Ob → *]`;